knbz/security-advisor/setup-network.md

   ```
   {: codeblock}

   Kubernetes Service version 1.10 is deprecated and is not supported.
-If you already have v1.10+ installed, fix the vulnerabilities in the existing image or update to image version 0.0.2.
-To restart the analyzer pods after updgrading, you can run the following Helm command: `helm upgrade --recreate-pods network-insights`.
+If you already have v1.10+ installed, fix the vulnerabilities in the existing image by restarting the analyzer pods by running the following Helm command: `helm upgrade --recreate-pods network-insights`.
   {: deprecated}

 5. Change into the `security-advisor-network-insights` folder.